emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 * __Minor Trickery:__ _(Cost: 1)_ Force a target to make a spell power save.
 On failure, convince the entity that it sees something that it does not.
 * __Not So Fast:__ _(Cost: 1)_ Reaction.
 Force an enemy to remake a roll, or to make a roll with disadvantage.
 * __Project Image:__ _(Cost: 1)_ Project an image of yourself.
 This image can move, but cannot speak, and lasts at most 1d4 minutes.
-* __Song of Haste:__ _(Cost: 1)_ Allow a teammate an extra action on their next turn and to move at double speed.
+* __Song of Haste:__ _(Cost: 1)_ Allow a teammate an extra action on their next turn and to move an extra 15 feet.
 Lasts for 1 minute when out of battle.
 * __Song of Inspiration:__ _(Cost: 1)_ Play a tune which grants an ally a 1d8 inspiration dice.
 * __Song of Slow:__ _(Cost: 1)_ Force an entity to make an inner fire saving throw against your spell power.
 If they fail, they are pushed back 1d4 spots in the initiative order.
 * __Song of Slow Healing:__ _(Cost: 1)_ Play a song that heals an entity for 1d4 health each turn for 2 turns.